 - 2010, Bachelor's Degree, Physics, Wesleyan University

-Dr. Hsu has co-authored over 40 papers (including multiple published in Nature and Science), with over 2000 citations and an h-index of 20.
+Dr. Hsu has co-authored over 40 papers, with over 2000 citations and h-index over 20.
 He holds 5 granted patents and is serving as a research advisor for a start-up company Lux Labs.
 His work has been featured in scientific magazines and the media such as Nature, Scientific American, Physics Today, BBC News, Huffington Post, and CNET.

 - 2017 Blavatnik Regional Award for Young Scientists Finalist